 The bastion is located right behind the Matthias Church in the Castle District.
 It is one of the city’s biggest tourist draws and functions as some sort of ornate viewing platform.

-The Fisherman’s Bastion was built at the site of an old rampart that, during the Middle Ages, was defended by the guild of fishermen, who lived nearby in Vízívaros (watertown), at the foot of the hill.
-Thus the name of the bastion.
+The Fisherman’s Bastion was built on the site of an old rampart that, during the Middle Ages, was defended by the guild of fishermen, who lived nearby in Vízívaros (water town), at the foot of the hill.
+Thus, the name of the bastion.
 An old fish market also sat at this location during medieval times.